mrsilver76/groupmachine/README.md

 - GeoNames is a project of Unxos GmbH.
 This tool is not affiliated with or endorsed by Unxos GmbH.

 ## 🕰️ Version history

+### 1.2.0 (00 September 2025)
+- Improved grouping by filling missing/invalid GPS data (*imputing*) with locations inferred from photos taken close in time.
+- Fixed a bug where the version checker formatted version numbers using .NET conventions instead of semantic versioning.
+- Moved content sorting by date earlier in the process to support imputing and improve debugging with logs.
+- Tidied up logging and removed superfluous entries.

 ### 1.1.0 (12 September 2025)